Skip to Main Content

 Spotting Media Bias

 Media bias is "the tendency of a news outlet to report in a way that reinforces a viewpoint..."
-Here are five ways that a news outlet can reinforce a viewpoint while still reporting the facts of an event:
+Here are several ways that a news outlet can reinforce a viewpoint while still reporting the facts of an event:

 Mind-Reading: when an article makes assumptions about what a person is thinking.